c7/play.c7.se/sss/README.md

-# SSS: Stone, Shears, Scroll 🪨✂️📜
+# SSS: Stone, Scroll, Shears 🪨📜✂️

 _A minimalist, retro-inspired twist on the classic game._